'NCIS: LA': WWE Legend Set to Return For Major Role

 As for Holyfield, 57, he retired from boxing in 2014 with a 57-44 record and was the undisputed cruiserweight champion during the late 1980s and heavyweight champion in the early 1990s.
 He only has a few acting roles under his belt, appearing as himself in the movies Weldome to Hollywood and Grudge Match.0comments

 NCIS: Los Angeles is now in its 11th season.
-The NICS spin-off stars Chris O'Donnell as Callen, LL Cool J as Hanna, Linda Hunt as Hetty, Daniela Ruah as Kensi, Eric Christian Olsen as Deeks, Barrett Foa as Eric and Renee Felice Smith as Nell.
+The NCIS spinoff stars Chris O'Donnell as Callen, LL Cool J as Hanna, Linda Hunt as Hetty, Daniela Ruah as Kensi, Eric Christian Olsen as Deeks, Barrett Foa as Eric and Renee Felice Smith as Nell.
 New episodes air Sundays at 9 p.m.
 ET on CBS.

 Photo credit: Trae Patton/CBS